FredrikPedersen/Learning_Spring/Testing Spring Boot - Beginner to Guru/notes.md

 - Page where you can try different queries is found [here](http://jsonpath.herokuapp.com/).
 - Is included in Spring Boot dependencies.

-- **NOTE: From here on out the tests are being run in the Brewery Project.
-Writing samples for everything that is being demonstrated will take a lot of time, so I will link to the relevant Test instead.
+- **NOTE: From here on the tests are being run in the Brewery Project.
+Writing samples for everything being demonstrated will be very time consuming, so I will link to the relevant Test instead.**

 #### Using JsonPath in MockMVC Tests

 - See [BeerControllerTest: testGetBeerById](https://github.com/springframeworkguru/tsbb2b-sfg-brewery/blob/jsonPath/src/test/java/guru/springframework/brewery/web/controllers/BeerControllerTest.java) for use on single attributes.
 - See [BeerControllerTest: testListBeers](https://github.com/springframeworkguru/tsbb2b-sfg-brewery/blob/jsonPath/src/test/java/guru/springframework/brewery/web/controllers/BeerControllerTest.java) for use on list attributes.

+#### Using Custom Message Converters with Spring MVC Test

+- You can create your own Jackson object converters.
+The exact use cases for this is not explained in the course.
+- In BeerControllerTest we add a method jackson2HttpMessageConverter, then in the setUp-method where we build the mockMvc, we add *setMessageConverters(jackson2HttpMessageConverter())* before .build() is called.
+- In BeerControllerTest: testGetBeerById we now add a DateTimeFormatter and an assertion on the date object in the validBeer-object.
+- This part came somewhat out of the blue in the course and is not really explained any better.